bruderstein/PythonScript/docs/source/intro.rst

 Really, we should improve this function a little.
 Currently, it assumes the file being saved is the active document - but in the case of using "Save All", it isn't necessarily.
 However, it's easy to fix...

-The ``args`` parameter to the function is a map (similar a dictionary in C# or a hashmap in Java), that contains the arguments for the event - many events are signalled for a ``BufferID``, which is the Notepad++ internal number for a particular file or tab.
+The ``args`` parameter to the function is a map (similar to a dictionary in C# or a hashmap in Java), that when the callback is registered, will contain the arguments from (details of) the event.
+Many events are signalled for a specific ``BufferID``, which is the Notepad++ internal number for a particular file or tab.
 We can do things with the bufferID like get the filename, switch to it to make it active and so on.

 So, first we'll change it so that we check the filename of the bufferID being saved, rather than the active document.
 Then, if the filename has a '.log' extension, we'll change to it and add our "File saved on ....." line.::